microsoft/AirSim/docs/log_viewer.md

 ```

 Note: do not use the "Logs" setting when you want realtime LogViewer logging.
 Logging to
-a file using "Logs" is mutually exclusive. with LogViewer logging.
+a file using "Logs" is mutually exclusive with LogViewer logging.

 Simply press the blue connector button on the top right corner of the window, select the Socket
 `tab`, enter the port number `14388`, and your `localhost` network.
 If you are using WSL 2 on